redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.objectives.md

 After completing the lesson, students will be able to:

-- Demonstrate understanding of structure in HTML
+- Demonstrate understanding of basic structure in HTML

 - Demonstrate understanding the usage of tags and elements

+- Use attributes to define the elements

-- Be able to write proper nested HTML code
+- Able to write proper nested HTML codea